AMWA-TV/is-12/docs/Protocol messaging.md

 Error messages are clearly distinguished using the `Error` messageType.
 Each message MUST have the following:

-* protocolVersion - describes the version of this protocol (e.g. 1.0.0)
 * messageType - describes the message type
 * status - status of the message response.
 Must include the numeric values for NcMethodStatus or other types which inherit from it.
 * errorMessage - error details associated with the failure

-Error messages MUST be used by devices to return general error messages when more specific responses cannot be returned using the `CommandResponse` message (for example when incoming messages do not have protocolVersion, messageType, handles or contain invalid JSON).
+Error messages MUST be used by devices to return general error messages when more specific responses cannot be returned using the `CommandResponse` message (for example when incoming messages do not have messageType, handles or contain invalid JSON).